 “Alan Turing proved in 1936 that a general algorithm to solve the halting problem for all possible program-input pairs cannot exist.”

-The terms “algorithm,” “computer program,” “mechanical decision procedure, “mechanical procedure,” “effective procedure,” or just “procedure” according to one computer programmer, are all synonyms.
+The terms “algorithm,” “computer program,” “mechanical decision procedure,” “mechanical procedure,” “effective procedure,” are all synonyms.

 Algorithms can be contrasted with heuristics.

 A heuristic is a loosely defined rule of thumb often with a teleological (purposeful, goal-driven) element.
 E.g., “if you want to win at chess, try not to play just defensively.”
-Or “you should generally try to protect your queen, although you might be able to surprise your opponent if you sacrifice her and actually use her as the lure for a trap.”
+Such a heuristic does not tell someone how to actually accomplish this in detail.

-An algorithm, though, is a set of instructions about what precisely to do in a given well-defined circumstance that will give a guaranteed result.
+An algorithm, though, is a set of instructions about what precisely to do in a given well-defined circumstance that is guaranteed to give a result.

 An algorithm is a method for finding, say, what the largest number two other numbers are divisible by.
 It is a set of instructions; a procedure that can be written down as a series of steps.
 Step one – divide the larger number by the smaller number.
 Step two – replace the original two numbers by the remainder …etc.